tony-sappe/advent-of-code/README.md

 # License
 All code in this project is under the [MIT License](LICENSE)

-This project holds no Rights and Ownership of Advent of Code nor the puzzles.
+This project holds no Rights nor Ownership of Advent of Code puzzles.
 This project is solely a collection of puzzle solutions.
 All puzzles were crafted and are owned by the extraordinary [Eric Wastl](http://was.tl/).
 Anything copied from Advent of Code (other than the sample input) will be marked as such and attributed to Eric Wastl.

-_If you don't like code you see here, please don't yell at Eric.
-I'm the one you're after._